Unpacking Student Engagement within Higher Education

 Additionally, needing to work part- or full-time may prevent some learners from joining student organizations and attending campus events.

-If you want to increase engagement—across your entire student body or within certain student demographics—you need first to understand the existing trends, habits, behaviors, and preferences related to engagement at your institution.
+If you want to increase engagement—across your entire student body or within certain student demographics—you need first to understand the existing trends, habits, behaviors and preferences related to engagement at your institution.

 Many institutions have found the following methods helpful for measuring engagement.

-Surveys and questionnaires
+Surveys and Questionnaires

 National surveys like the National Survey of Student Engagement (NSSE) and the Community College Survey of Student Engagement (CCSSE) provide standardized measures of student engagement.
+Additionally, student engagement software for universities offers built-in analytics to track participation trends and engagement metrics in real time.

-Focus groups and interviews
+Focus Groups and Interviews

 Focus groups and interviews can provide valuable qualitative data to complement quantitative measures.
 By speaking with students individually and within small groups, institutions can explore student experiences and perceptions in depth.